BioinformaNicks/Bioinformatics-training-collection/README.md

 - [Django](https://www.djangoproject.com/) - This Python package is similar to Shiny, although it requires more HTML+CSS+JavaScript knowledge.
 It is, however, more scalable.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - This Python package, although very similar to Django, is more lightweight and easy to use.
 It is, however, not as scalable.
 ### Web Dev IDE
-When developing websites, code is written inside a text editor or Integrated Development Environment (IDE).
+When developing websites using HTML and CSS, code is written inside a text editor or Integrated Development Environment (IDE).
 - [Atom](https://atom.io/)
 - [VSCode](https://code.visualstudio.com/)
+- For R Shiny, code can be written in RStudio (see above).
+Similar for Python, Python webapps can be developed in Python IDE's.
 ### Web Dev Courses
 - Paid
     - Udemy
         - [The Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)